 Housing will be provided in a beautiful Rutgers dormitory in New Brunswick within walking distance to shuttle buses to the research labs, restaurants and shopping, as well New Jersey Transit train station to NYC (40min) and Philadelphia (1hr).
 Students will be encouraged to live in the dorm to foster a sense of community where they can share experiences in their individual laboratories on an informal basis.
 In addition to the housing, students will be provided with a stipend.

-To apply, please send, or arrange to have sent, the following information by email (email@example.com) or US Mail.
+To apply, please send, or arrange to have sent, the following information by email (firstname.lastname@example.org) or US Mail.
 Electronic submission by email is strongly advised.
 There is no interview process.

 These items should be sent to: